nashingofteeth/churchwave-radio/README.md

 2. **Add new genres**: Add entries to the `genres` section
 3. **Add scheduled recurrence types**: Add new entries to `scheduled.recurrenceTypes`
 4. **Modify processing behavior**: Adjust values in the `processing` section

-The system is designed to be flexible and adapt to your specific radio station needs while maintaining a clean, organized structure.